ebowman/bridge/README.md

     George 5
     Henry 9

-...which took around 3-4 hours.
+...which took around 15 minutes.
 Using the other implementations to solve this input tends to exhaust memory; this version is extremely memory efficient.

 Note there is a code snippet from [Pavel Fatin's